aeu/legible-algorithms/README.md

 # legible-algorithms

 When I get stuck on something, I like to solve puzzles and implement algorithms as a form of focused distraction.
 This is a collection of my implementations of various things that I wrote to pass the time.
 They are in C++ and Obj-C because I enjoy working on those languages.
 Maybe I'll add some Rust soon.

 ## Data Structures
 The data structures we take for granted.
 These were a lot more typing than I expected.
-The Red-Black tree especially.
+The Red-Black tree especially was a lot of typing.
+You see typically see it represented in books as about 20-30 lines of pseudocode, but the reality is that it's way more than that, especially if you are making it robust.

 <a href="https://github.com/aeu/legible-algorithms/tree/master/data_structures/binary_search_tree">Binary Search Tree &mdash; Intruduction to Algorithms.
 Cormen, Leiserson, Rivest and Stein, MIT Press.
 (C++)</a>
 <a href="https://github.com/aeu/legible-algorithms/tree/master/data_structures/red-black-tree">Red Black Tree &mdash; Intruduction to Algorithms.
 Cormen, Leiserson, Rivest and Stein, MIT Press.
 (C++)</a>